norman/friendly_id/Guide.md

 ### ASCII Slugs

-You can also configure FriendlyId using `:strip_non_ascii` to completely delete any non-ascii characters:
+You can also configure FriendlyId using `:strip_non_ascii` to simply delete any non-ascii characters:

     class Post < ActiveRecord::Base